|City:||Toronto, ON, Canada|

 Here's a review of the show from the next day's Toronto Sun.

-The setlist remained the same on the second night, as confirmed by Stephen Greenaway (who snapped the first row of pics seen above).
+The setlist remained the same on the second night, as confirmed by Stephen Greenaway (who snapped the second set of pics seen above).
 Reproduced here with his permission is an excerpt from his book, "Not Only Am I With The Band..."

 "Ben and I were fortunate enough to see Queen three times at Maple Leaf Gardens.
 This show was the last of the three times that I saw them live.
 All of this was prior to their albums “The Game” and “Hot Space”, and so the set list was still rife with older numbers, deep cuts and other interesting and unexpected tidbits.
 This was before 80% of their show became choked with their hits.
 For this tour, there was a runway extending from the front of the stage, stretching out about four rows into the crowd.
 Ben and I had seats in the sixth row, just slightly off centre stage left.
 We were in heaven, man.

 Lots of smoke, a clap of thunder, and a solid wall of blazing white lights signaled the start of another Queen show.
 There was absolutely nothing subtle about these lads.
 A guitar riff, a drum roll, and then there was Freddie, emerging from the smoke, decked out in a shiny patent leather biker’s outfit baptizing us with his every word.
 We will rock you indeed.

 Queen proceeded to rock our world for the next two hours.
 Ben and I came to the show armed with our cameras and six or seven rolls of film apiece.
 We vigorously shot our hearts out, as it were.